 Start to pace yourself before you even hit the podium.
 As you are putting together your remarks or developing your presentation consider the logical places to slow down.

-It is actually okay to speak quickly as long as you leave yourself room for pauses and silence.
+It is actually okay to speak fairly rapidly as long as you leave yourself room for pauses and silence.
 The faster you talk, the longer your pauses should be.

 Give the audience time to digest what you have just said.
 For example, if you say something profound or suggest something like, “Consider the proposal in front of you,” you are asking the audience to think.
 Give them time to do so.